inaimathi/gtypist-single-space/gtypist.typ

 *:_M_R_L29
 S:Dear Fred,
  :
- :    I have dared to ask you for an extra favor on the first.
+ :I have dared to ask you for an extra favor on the first.
  :If you are not dated, I am to draft you to drive me by horse :or car up the grade to the field house at eight.
 I guess you :have not heard fully about the great dance to be given by the :girls on the floor of the field house.
  :
- :    My hands have put fresh green goods on the walls.
+ :My hands have put fresh green goods on the walls.
 Every :girl has a green dress, on its front a funny glass heart that :she gives as a favor.
 The old folks can drive up early, eat :and drink and enjoy it all.
 We will delay the dance till the